-Staten Island native Adrianna Goffredo never thought she’d be homeless.
+A Staten Island native, who goes by Adrianna, never thought she’d be homeless.
 But after losing her accounting job in 2015, she began moving from place to place, staying with friends, even briefly leaving New York for Michigan.

 “My life just started slowly declining.
 And I was frantically trying to avoid it [homelessness], but then it came to the point where there was no other choice,” she said.

-Three years later, Goffredo, now 40, is living independently in the Bronx and is a member of the consumer advocacy board for the citywide nonprofit.
+Three years later, Adrianna is living independently in the Bronx and is a member of the consumer advocacy board for the citywide nonprofit.

 On Thursday, the organization that she says saved her life honored her at its fifth annual Summer Solstice Success Celebration at Broadway Presbyterian Church in Harlem as the winner of the organization’s “Story of Success” short essay contest.
 Reading her winning piece at the gathering, she told the crowd, “I can say happily now that it was a mixture of spirituality, courage, luck and perseverance, and Care for the Homeless, that saved my life.”